vianneyfaivre/ts-sequence-diagrams/README.md

 * Participants order
 * Diagram title
 * Draw on input/textarea change
+* Actor destroyed then recreated

 Bugs:

+* long text bug see /long_text.html
+* req from B to A see complex.html
 * trim messages
 * padding for root svg object